 Transforming your body into the one you have always dreamt of isn’t easy.
 It can take years of hard work in the form of healthy eating and exercising.
 It’s also not a linear journey where everything happens steadily; you’ll likely meet obstacles and setbacks along the way.
 If you want to reach your goals, you need to stay motivated throughout this tough journey.

-Before we jump into their answers, I would like to clarify what I mean by “fitness experts” in this article.
+Before we jump into their answers, we would like to clarify what we mean by “fitness experts” in this article.
 They don’t have to be fitness professionals, but they should have fitness related experiences.
 Dr. Melissa Robinson-Brown, for example, is not a fitness professional, but as a fitness enthusiast and Licensed Clinical Psychologist, she has worked with many people who struggle with starting and maintaining exercise routines.

 Having said that, let’s dive into their answers:

 The best thing I can recommend to someone who is going on a long fitness journey is goal setting, but not just any old kind of goal setting.
 SMART goal setting is the best way to set up for success.
 SMART stands for specific, measurable, achievable, relevant, and time-bound.

 All goals should be specific in terms of what they want to achieve.
 All goals should have metrics you can measure as you go along.
 All goals should be something you know you can achieve in a short term or long term.
 Goals have to be relevant to what you are looking to do.
 Finally, goals have to have time-lines in terms of success.